Frequently Asked Questions

 Can you explain free shipping without tracking?

-Since Foggōz are light and thin, we are able to send them with USPS as a First Class Letter (with a stamp) in the United States and worldwide.
+Since Foggōz are light and thin, we are able to send them with USPS as a First Class Letter (with a stamp).
 This allows us to offer you free domestic shipping while keeping the price of our product reasonable.
 However, USPS does not provide tracking with their first class letter service and we cannot be held liable for lost or delayed packages when you choose this option.
 If you prefer to have tracking, then you may choose to upgrade to USPS First Class Package service for $2.99.

 What about international shipping?

-For international orders, we are proud to offer you worldwide shipping for $1.99.
+For international orders, we are proud to offer you worldwide shipping for $1.99 (resuming September 1st, 2021).
 Please note that this option does not include tracking and orders will be sent USPS First Class Mail International Letter with an international stamp and could take multiple weeks to reach you.
 If you choose this option, we cannot be held liable for delayed packages or packages lost in transit.
 We will also be unable to give you a delivery estimate.
 If you prefer to have a tracking number and faster service, please choose USPS First Class Package International or USPS Priority Mail International service.